regiregi22/RaspiNail/raspibolt_72_zap-ios.md

 ## Bonus guide: Zap iOS Lightning Wallet
 *Difficulty: medium*

-This guide describes how to use Zap iOS from within your own network, the same that also connects your RaspiBolt.
+This guide describes how to use Zap iOS from within your own network, the same that also connects your RaspiNail.

 ![Zap iOS](images/72_zapios.png)

 Zap is a free Lightning Network wallet focused on good user experience and ease of use.
 It is in alpha testing, so **use it at your own risk**.
 You can find more details in the [Zap iOS GitHub repository](https://github.com/LN-Zap/zap-iOS).
 If you find bugs, you can contribute to this project by [reporting issues](https://github.com/LN-Zap/zap-iOS/issues).

-### Preparation on the RaspiBolt
+### Preparation on the RaspiNail

 #### Prepare LND Node for gRPC access
 First we make sure that LND is listening for connections from other computers on the gRPC interface.

 * Login as user "admin"

-* Allow connections to the RaspiBolt from your own network.
+* Allow connections to the RaspiNail from your own network.
 Check how the ip address of your Pi is starting with, eg. 192.168.0 or 192.168.1 , and use the address accordingly.
 Ending with .0/24 will allow all IP addresses from that network.

   Add the following lines to the section `[Application Options]`:
   `$ sudo nano /home/bitcoin/.lnd/lnd.conf`